 Photos courtesy of Jim Cerny.

-TRASH COLLECTION FOR THANKSGIVING WEEK - Trash/Recycling will be picked up on FRIDAY, November 28 at regular curbside times
+TRASH COLLECTION FOR CHRISTMAS AND NEW YEARS WEEK - Trash/Recycling will be picked up on the FRIDAYS of, Dec.26 & Jan.
+2 at regular curbside times

-BE PREPARD FOR AN EMERGENY.
-For information and a checklist of what to have in our home to go: www.readynh.gov
+BE PREPARD FOR AN EMERGENCY.
+For information and a checklist of what to have in your home to go: www.readynh.gov